 There are two airports connecting the city of Rome.
 One is Fiumicino – Leonardo Da Vinci International Airport, and the other is Ciampino which only services flights that are inter-European.

 From Fiumicino, you can take the Leonardo Express to Termini Station or a regional train that takes you to various local train stations in the city, depending on your accommodations.
-My recommendation is the Terravision bus which also takes you to Termini station for about half the price (a great option if trying to lower your Rome trip cost).
-You can book bus transfers here.

 You also have the option of taking a taxi from the airport but be prepared to be set back about 50 euros.
 You can also book a private transfer here.